-The recommended pay rates for a judge at all Surfing Australia sanctioned events is a minimum of AUD \$190 per day.
+The recommended pay rates for a judge at all Surfing Australia National Championship Events is a minimum of AUD \$220 per day.
 This is a recommended rate only and event budgets will dictate the final amounts.

 Overtime rates for judges will be \$15 per hour for each judge.
 Judges will only work for a maximum of 10 hours unless under extreme circumstances.
 This must be agreeable with the Head Judge and judges.